SEO is Dead? Not a Chance!

 The scope in which the IoT is expanding is truly immense.

 In 1992, we had about one million machines connected to the internet – which is small, considering we had about 5 billion people living on earth.

 If you fast forward to today, we see about 23.14 billion devices connected, and that number is expected to exceed 75 billion by 2025.

 The need for people to search on their devices is not changing.

 However, the amount of devices people will be searching on will continue to dramatically change.

-People will be using cars, watches, phones, tablets, and more to search the internet, which means search engine traffic is going to increase and create even more demand/competition for SEO’s across the world.
+People will be using cars, watches, phones, tablets, and more to search the world wide web, which means traffic is going to increase and create even more demand/competition for SEO’s across the world.